GenericMappingTools/pygmt/examples/tutorials/README.txt

 Tutorials
 =========

-These tutorials teach how to complete various tasks using PyGMT.
+These examples teach us how to complete various tasks using PyGMT!